JuliaLang/julia/doc/src/manual/functions.md

 6
 ```

-Of course, in a purely linear function body like `g`, the usage of `return` is pointless since
+Of course, in a contrived function like `g`, using `return` is pointless since the
-the expression `x + y` is never evaluated and we could simply make `x * y` the last expression
+expression `x + y` is never evaluated and we could simply make `x * y` the last (and only)
-in the function and omit the `return`.
-In conjunction with other control flow, however, `return`
+expression in the function and omit the `return` altogether.
+However, in conjunction with
-is of real use.
-Here, for example, is a function that computes the hypotenuse length of a right
+other control flow, `return` can be of real use.
+Here, for example, is a function that
-triangle with sides of length `x` and `y`, avoiding overflow:
+computes the hypotenuse length of a right triangle with sides of length `x` and `y`,
+avoiding overflow:

 ```jldoctest
 julia> function hypot(x,y)